MTG/SymbTr/README.md

 #### Where are the PDFs?

 Adding the PDFs to the repository would make it fairly bulky.
-You can download the PDFs from the SymbTr-pdf repository in Github (https://github.com/MTG/SymbTr-pdf).
+You can download the PDFs from the [SymbTr-pdf repository](https://github.com/MTG/SymbTr-pdf).
 The repository is also added as submodule to this repository.

+#### Is there an easy way to get the section information, especially for vocal sections?
+You can use the [symbtrdataextractor package](https://github.com/sertansenturk/symbtrdataextractor) to get the section information.

+#### How can I fetch the metadata in MusicBrainz?
+[symbtrdataextractor](https://github.com/sertansenturk/symbtrdataextractor) can also be called with MBID input, which will query the desired metadata in MusicBrainz.
+You can obtain the relevant mbid for each composition from [symbTr_mbid.json](https://github.com/MTG/SymbTr/blob/master/symbTr_mbid.json).

 #### When I open the MusicXML notes in a score editor, the note beams are not connected.
 How can I fix it?